 There’s a main street with many shops and places to eat or grab a coffee.
 There are historical markers and buildings, I love the architecture.
 Just dive into this town and explore – you will find something of interest!

-Kentucky Horse Park – Opening June 11, there’s no better way to make a day trip in Kentucky more….Kentucky.
+Kentucky Horse Park – There’s no better way to make a day trip in Kentucky more….Kentucky.
 No matter the age, there’s something for everyone at the Horse Park.
-For 2020, they will be open Wednesday through Sunday beginning June 11 at a discounted admission rate of $12 for adults and $6 for children.

 Georgetown, Kentucky – We recently visited Evans Orchard and then downtown Georgetown for an indulgent dessert from Sweet Matriarch Bakery.
 We had to add it to our list!
 You can spend time at the orchard for lunch, playing, u-pick seasonal fruits and veggies, and visiting with animals.
 Then, head to the historic downtown Georgetown for a self-guided tour and an incredible milkshake from Sweet Matriarch.
 They are just unreal!